samanthaming/events-podcast-react-gatsby/content/podcast-posts/10-Sales-for-Startup/index.md

 ---
-path: "/11-Making-the-Pitch.html"
+path: "/episode/10-Sales-for-Startup.html"
-title: "Making the Pitch"
+title: "Sales for Startup"
 tags: ["business"]
-description: "What goes into a winning pitch?
-Augurex founder and 2007 BCIC-New Ventures Competition winner, Norma Biln, shares her tips for refining and perfecting your pitch."
+description: "Infobip’s Director of North American Sales Christene Best shares the essentials in developing a startup sales strategy.
+This episode will cover the language of sales, the role of sales, and how to drive sales."
-time: 12
+time: 13
-episode: 11
+episode: 10
 artwork: "cover-events-podcast"
-soundcloud: 331804098
+soundcloud: 328587828
 ---
 What goes into a winning pitch?
 Augurex founder and 2007 BCIC-New Ventures Competition winner, Norma Biln, shares her tips for refining and perfecting your pitch.